-- Anyone with a good working knowledge of photography who would like to develop their skills
+- Web and Graphic Designers, Musicians, Film Makers, Fashion Designers, or anyone with a good working knowledge of photography who would like to develop their skills

-Taught elements, demonstrations and hands on practical tasks with tutor support; coupled with student-led, self-motivated projects shot to specific agreed briefs.
+The course will be delivered through demonstrations and hands-on practical tasks with tutor support; coupled with student-led, self-motivated projects shot to specific agreed briefs.

-A Level 2 Photography Qualification, such as the BTEC or UAL Level 2 or a GCSE; or a good level of experience of taking pictures (we can help you to assess your current level of ability).
+A Level 2 Photography Qualification, such as the BTEC, UAL Level 2 or a GCSE; or a good level of experience of taking pictures (we can help you to assess your current level of ability).